ahmadrosid/err-lint/README.md

 # Error Lint for Golang

-Detect incorrectly unhandled error in your Go project.
+Find errors in your Go project that are incorrectly handled or unhandled.